On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Convergence Analysis

 We did not write explicitly the underlying expression for $\rho_1$ for brevity.
 The end results would essentially be the same as those claimed in Proposition~\ref{Proposition:Lipschitz-continuous-g-Primal-Result}.
-Hypotheses of Proposition~\ref{Proposition:Feasible-Point-Lipschitz-continuous-g-Primal-Result} do not permit any means for quantifying a bound on the error of primal objective evaluated at feasible points.
+We note that the hypotheses of Proposition~\ref{Proposition:Feasible-Point-Lipschitz-continuous-g-Primal-Result} do not permit any means for quantifying a bound on the error of primal objective evaluated at feasible points.
+This restriction could not be avoided due to technical reasons.
+More specifically, the least upperbound on the norm of the subgradients $\boldsymbol\nu$ of $f$ evaluated over the set $\{\hat {\mathbf{y}} \ | \ \mathbf{A}\hat {\mathbf{y}}=\mathbf{0},\hat {\mathbf{y}}\in\bar{\mathcal{Y}}\}$ [\cf \eqref{eq:Primal-Subgrad-Uniform-Bound}] can be $\infty$ because the function $f$ might have a nontrivial domain.
 A quantification is possible nevertheless, as will be asserted in the next proposition, if in addition, the gradient Lipschitz property of $f$ stated in Assumption~\ref{Assumption:Lipschitz-Convex-Grad-f} is imposed.